 The unit provides a rich overview of key factors that impact the enterprise-wide deployment of Business Process Management (BPM).
 It covers how the current status of enterprise-wide Business Process Management (E-BPM) can be assessed and how to design and action roadmaps for E-BPM capability enhancements.
 The aim is to ensure that BPM within an organisation is strategically aligned and well governed by creating the right culture, applying the optimal mix of BPM methods and maximising and using emerging technologies in the design and management of business processes.

-This unit introduces modern business process automation, both the essential concepts and related technologies.
-In order to fully realise the benefits of Business Process Management, it is essential to have the ability to transform business process models into executable workflows.
-These workflows can be designed, executed, monitored, analysed and improved using Business Process Management Systems.
+This unit provides a detailed technical and practical exposition of modern business process automation.
+In order to fully realise the benefits of Business Process Management, it is essential to have the ability to transform business process models into executable process instances.
+These processes can be designed, executed, monitored, analysed and improved using Business Process Management Systems.
 The application of these systems can lead to significant cost reductions to an organisation and provide it with the flexibility to rapidly adapt to an ever-changing environment.
-Major themes of the unit include the operational underpinnings of process automation, a detailed discussion on workflow patterns, flexible workflows, exceptions handling and demonstration of the concepts using a number of state-of-the-art business process automation environments.
+Major themes of the unit include the theoretical and operational underpinnings of process automation, a detailed discussion on workflow patterns, runtime process flexibility and exception handling, and the design, implementation and deployment of process specifications using a state-of-the-art business process automation environment.

 IFN663 is an advanced unit on Enterprise Architecture (EA).
 The unit looks into the ways in which business and IT systems are planned using modelling techniques.
 It introduces how business and IT aligns and supports the scoping of IT solution architectures of individual systems and principles of enterprise architecture.
 It covers how to develop a multi-layered EA based on state-of-the-art modelling techniques in TOGAF Archimate and UML and provides skills for IT professional and senior roles.
 The unit builds upon pre-requisite knowledge from IFN500 Design Thinking for IT.
 Units such as IFN662 Enterprise Systems and Applications are highly related to this unit.